 Having spent three years examining the experiences of this cricketing population, I agree with Atherton.
 My own research has shown that MCCU centres of excellence are more than just a route into professional cricket.
 By combining a vocational experience with higher education, they can really help young people at a transitional period of their lives.

 The young men and women who choose the MCCU route have the opportunity to experiment with a cricket identity without commitment, while exploring what else they are capable of.
 The scheme gives student players the space to consider what they want from their lives and careers, working on their education and sporting prowess as they go.

-During their time as university cricketers, the players experience a tension between aspiration and reality. so the MCCU system teaches them about the working lifestyles of professional cricketers and the associated pressures of travelling, staying away from home and playing on a daily basis.
+During their time as university cricketers, the players experience a tension between aspiration and reality.
+The MCCU system teaches them about the working lifestyles of professional cricketers and the associated pressures of travelling, staying away from home and playing on a daily basis.
 By balancing play and study, the students are forced to consider what cricket means in relation to their own futures.

 For some, the experience helps them to realise that cricket is the path they want to follow and that the MCCU will help them to achieve their ambition.
 For others, however, being an MCCU student dilutes their cricketing identity, but helps them to look for and develop other meaningful career options.

 This journey of self-discovery that student cricketers find themselves on via the MCCU pathway becomes even more pertinent when you realise that the average age a professional playing career ends is 26.
 Some leave fed up, or burnt out by the precariousness of short-term contracts, or a lack of first-team opportunities.
 Most simply find themselves surplus to requirements, forced to make a sudden change just as friends who have developed careers in other fields are beginning to work it all out.